Why you can’t afford to ignore the power of garden ideas on Pinterest…

 Eight months later – disaster!

 After eight months, I checked my stats on Google Analytics.
-I was hardly getting any traffic from Pinterest.
+The blog was hardly getting any traffic from Pinterest.

 I went onto Pinterest Analytics and found that my more recent Pins were no longer Rich Pins.
 I discovered that if I pin from a tablet or mobile, then my pins don’t show up as Rich Pins and they don’t link back to the Middlesized Garden site.